 Miracle-Ear offers a variety of custom hearing protection options for hunting, swimming, air travel and more.

 Pros of custom-molded earplugs:

 Rifles, shotguns and pistols can fire off sounds as loud as 140-175 dB—much higher than the 85 dB threshold considered safe for our ears.

 Worried that protection will hinder your ability to hear approaching game or others’ voices?
 Many modern hearing protection devices can block harmful, high-decibel noise without affecting your ability to hear quieter sounds:

 Laps at the local pool can ramp up your risk of getting water trapped in the ear canal, leading to mild irritation (at best) or increasingly painful, itchy ears (at worst)—also known as swimmer’s ear.
 Learn more about swimmer’s ear.

 The best ear protection for swimming?
 Custom-molded earplugs.
 By going custom, you can ensure a proper, tight seal so water won’t leak in.

 Did you know a trombone can blast sounds as loud as 114 dB?
 So can live concerts.
 That’s nearly 20 dB above the recommended limit.
-No matter which side of the stage you’re on, there’s hearing protection available to save your ears without sacrificing sound quality.
+No matter which side of the stage you’re on, there’s live music hearing protection available to save your ears without sacrificing sound quality.